Send the link below via email or IMCopy

 Energy is the one thing that all organisms need.
 The form the energy takes and how an organism gets that energy are some of the ideas we'll explore here.
 We're also going to explore food webs and where energy goes as it is used up by some organisms and produced by others.

-Keep an eye out for the following vocabulary: producers, photosynthesis, consumer, metabolism, respiration
+Keep an eye out for the following vocabulary: producers, photosynthesis, consumer, metabolism, respiration, and organism.

 Plants are good examples of producers because they can make their own energy.
 Some bacteria and other microscopic organisms are also producers.